 TiH 1.5 – 1.8 etc.

 Alkali metals form stoichiometric hydrides which are naturally ionic.
 Hydride ions have comparable sizes (208 pm) with alkali metal ion.
 This results in strong binding force between the constituting metal and hydroxide ion.
 As a result, stoichiometric hydrides are formed.

 Alkali metals will not form non-stoichiometric hydrides.

-What are the ways that the metallic hydrides is useful for hydrogen storage?
+How do you expect the metallic hydrides to be useful for hydrogen storage?
+Explain

 Metallic hydrides are hydrogen deficient.
 They don’t follow the law of constant composition.

 It has been established that in the hydrides of Pd, Ac, Ni, and Ce, hydrogen occupies the interstitial position in lattices which allow further absorption of hydrogen on these metals.

 Metals like Pt and Pd have the capacity to accommodate a large volume of hydrogen.
 Hence, metallic hydrides serve as a source of energy and used for the storage of hydrogen.